 Swaziland Nazarene Health Institutions

 The Swaziland Nazarene Health Institutions include Raleigh Fitkin Memorial Hospital and their 17 rural clinics.
+As of 2017, there are now 20 rural clinics.
 It also includes the College of Nursing that provides excellent nurses for the country of Swaziland.

 Swaziland HIV/AIDS Task Force